Richard Stallman: Freedom in your computer and in the net (2014-12-29)

 For freedom in your own computer, the software must be free.

-For freedom on the internet, we must organize against surveillance, censorship, SaaSS and the war against sharing.
+For freedom on the internet, we must organize against surveillance, censorship, SaaSS (Software as a Service substitute) and the war against sharing.

 License: CC BY 3.0